-I have rebuilt the kernel from release v2.6.0 (GitHub - starfive-tech/VisionFive2) to include Btrfs and various other USB, network, and WiFi drivers.
+I have rebuilt the kernel from release v3.0.4 for cwt13 to include Btrfs and various other USB, network, and WiFi drivers.
 Additionally, it includes almost everything in the “Networking” section as I intend to use this board as a home server in the future.
 As such, I did not focus much on the GUI and GPU.
 However, I also built the JPU, VENC, and VDEC modules for this kernel.

-I then used the rootfs from https://riscv.mirror.pkgbuild.com/ to create my own initial image and subsequently updated all packages and installed NetworkManager, OpenSSH and other necessary components to make it ready for use.
-To access the IP address, the kernel must be run with a USB serial console.
-Once the IP address is obtained, it can be easily accessed via SSH.
-(Accessing the IP address is no longer necessary on cwt5, however, accessing the u-boot prompt and extlinux boot menu may still be useful in certain situations.)
+I used the rootfs from https://riscv.mirror.pkgbuild.com/ to create my own initial image and subsequently updated all packages and installed NetworkManager, OpenSSH and other necessary components to make it ready for use.

 Here the links to download: